CC ResearchBack to OCC Research

 2. Why were $5.2 million in capital projects cancelled?
 These were already approved and encumbered.
 What happened?
 Were the schools that were supposed to benefit from these projects told?

 The state aid loss is real.
-But asking taxpayers for 17% more while holding $183 million in reserves, cancelling school construction, and unable to produce the contracts for 95% of current spending is a credibility gap that the corrective action plan needs to address.
+But asking taxpayers for 17% more while holding $183 million in reserves, cancelling school construction, and unable to produce signed contracts for 97% of current spending items (92% of spending dollars) is a credibility gap that the corrective action plan needs to address.

 Why This Matters

-This is not about accusing anyone of wrongdoing.
-It is about a basic question: Can you, as a resident of Jersey City, verify how your tax dollars are being spent?
+This report asks a basic question: Can you, as a resident of Jersey City, verify how your tax dollars are being spent?
+This is a documentation and transparency analysis, not an allegation of wrongdoing.

 Right now, the answer is mostly no. Here is what is broken: